tillbiskup/evedata/docs/architecture.rst

     * Dealing with the "PosCountTimer" dataset in the timestamp/meta section

       There is one special dataset in an eveH5 file containing the mapping table between Position Counts and milliseconds since start of the scan.
 Does this need to be represented by a distinct subclass of ``EveData``?
 Or would it better be a subclass of ``EveMeasureData``?
 And what would be a sensible name? ``EvePosCountTimerData``?

-      What DeviceType entry shall this special dataset have?
-Is it a separate type of its own ("TIMESTAMP"?), or is it a "DUMB" device?

     * Mapping MonitorData to MeasureData